-‘Predisent Trump:’ All the Times Spell Check Failed the White House
+Trump Says Campaign Funds Played No 'Roll' in Porn Star Payout: See His Administration's Worst Typos

-In a statement following former FBI director James Comey’s testimony on Thursday, Trump’s personal lawyer, Marc Kasowitz, misspelled the most of obvious of words: president.
+In a statement following former FBI director James Comey’s testimony last year, Trump’s personal lawyer, Marc Kasowitz, misspelled the most of obvious of words: president.
 He instead spelled it “predisent,” in large type, at the very top of the page.
 He did go on to spell president correctly throughout the rest of the statement.

 The Department of Education caught a lot of flack on Twitter for misspelling the name of NAACP co-founder and activist W.E.B.
 Du Bois — as “DeBois” — while quoting him.